CollegeBoreal/INF1085-200-19A-01/P.Projets/300108234/README.md

     read only = no                         --> Permission to modify the contents of the share folder browsable = yes                        --> file managers will list this share under "Network"
 ```
-Then press `ESC` and type `:wq` to save and exit from the vi text editor.
+Then press `ESC` and type `:wq` to save and exit from the `vi` text editor.

-Now that we have you new share configured, save it and restart Samba for it to take effect:
+Now that we have you new share configured, save it and restart Samba 🐱‍🏍 for it to take effect:

 ```
 sudo service smbd restart